The Empress Emerald

 An epic and enthralling novel.

-An epic and enthralling novel of love and separation, betrayal
+An epic and enthralling novel of love and separation, betrayal and treachery,

-and treachery, which sweeps the reader across continents from India
+which sweeps the reader across continents from India and Russia to Spain

-and Russia to Spain and England.
-Individual lives are torn apart
+and England.
+Individual lives are torn apart by the flood of war and political

-struggle in that drowning tide, Leo and Davina discover their own
+manipulation, yet even as they struggle in that drowning tide, Leo and Davina

-of colour and characters.
+rich tapestry of colour and characters.

 Karen Maitland author of Falcons of Fire and Ice